lostpebble/pullstate/README.md

 As marked with numbers in the code:

-1. We do our initial rendering as usual - this will register the initial async actions which need to be resolved onto our Pullstate `instance`.
+1. Place your app into a variable for easy of use.
+After which, we do our initial rendering as usual - this will register the initial async actions which need to be resolved onto our Pullstate `instance`.

 2. We enter into a `while()` loop using `instance.hasAsyncStateToResolve()`, which will return `true` unless there is no async state in our React tree left to resolve.
 Inside this loop we immediately resolve all async state with `instance.resolveAsyncState()` before rendering again.
 This renders our React tree until all state is deeply resolved.